DMK won't stop until NEET exemption is secured, says Stalin; party stages hunger strike seeking abolition of test | Politics

 The hunger strike is being held in the wake of another suicide of an aspirant last week.

-The earlier bill adopted by the Assembly during the AIADMK regime was returned and the then the ruling party did not reveal it even when Assembly was on, he said.
-That bill subsequently lapsed, Stalin said, adding that his party, ahead of the 2021 elections promised to wholeheartedly strive for a NEET ban.
+The earlier bill adopted by the Assembly during the AIADMK regime was returned and the then ruling party did not reveal it even when the legislative session was underway, he said.
+That bill subsequently lapsed, Stalin said, adding that his party, ahead of the 2021 Assembly elections, promised to wholeheartedly strive for a NEET ban.

 The bill seeking exemption for TN was adopted twice after the DMK came to power and was ''finally sent for Presidential assent after much struggle.''
 He alleged that Ravi kept the bill at Raj Bhavan and sent it to the President only after the government strongly pressed for it.